Ally-Assist/BehaviorAnalystsWhoCode/BehavioralStatementClassifier/README.md

 The term "Continuous Implementation Feedback" is a behavioralization.
 The technique is actually known within the software development community as [Test Driven Development (TDD)](https://en.wikipedia.org/wiki/Test-driven_development).

+With respect to "teamwork", the technique is very important in quickly (relatively) producing working code, and sharing it with team members.
+A project in which team members do their share of the work, and do not interfere needlessly with other team members, is more likely to succeed than if team members trip each other up.
+Before sharing code, ***the code itself must provably work, and it must work with the code of the other team members***.

 The primary features of this technique are:

 1. Define requirements for a unit of functionality.